Ronales/Detection-bbox-labelme-assist-annotation-by-using-yolo3-detector-/README.md

 ## Tips
 You can run the '''detect_labelme.py''' to try process the rough annotation work, then use the labelme software to adjust the annotation boudingbox postion in correct way.

+If you are lucky, the assist boundingbox annotation results (json file) will appreant in your device.

+Below imgs are some results: